Skip to content

 Öztürk’s research-based board game added an unexpected dimension to the exhibition.
 The game, centered on the politics of repatriation, invited villagers of different ages to debate the fate of artifacts displaced through colonialism, war, and trade.
 The game became a micro-political site where justice, memory, and cultural loss were negotiated in real time.

-Ferhat Tunç — Cartographic Soundings
+Ferhat Tunç — The Evolution of Borders

-Tunç’s experimental cartographies and sound-led installations invited visitors into conversations about borders, routes, and the emotional geography of migration.
+Tunç’s experimental cartographies installations invited visitors into conversations about borders, routes, and the emotional geography of migration.
 While some villagers connected immediately with the visual language of mapping, others responded more intuitively, describing his pieces as “paths we remember but do not speak of.”
 In a village shaped by war, forced resettlement, and agricultural survival, these silent paths echoed their own stories of movement.

 Emotional Atmosphere of the Opening